-- Remove belt from stationary idler (A) and clutching idler (B). - 3.
-Pull belt slack toward rear of tractor.
-Remove belt upwards from transaxle input pulley (D). - 4.
-Remove belt downward from engine pulley (E). - Slide belt toward rear of tractor, off the steering plate (F) and remove from tractor.
+- Remove belt from stationary idler (A) and clutching idler (B). - Pull belt slack toward rear of tractor.
+Carefully remove belt upwards from transmission input pulley and over cooling fan blades (D). - Remove belt downward from engine pulley (E). - Slide belt toward rear of tractor, off the steering plate (F) and remove from tractor.

-BELT INSTALLATION -
+BELT INSTALLATION

-- Install new belt from tractor rear to front, over the steering plate (F) and above clutch brake pedal shaft (G). - Pull belt toward front of tractor and roll belt onto engine pulley (E). - 3.
-Pull belt toward rear of tractor.
-Carefully work belt down around transaxle input pulley (D).
-Be sure belt is inside the belt keeper. - 4.
-Install belt through stationary idler (A) and clutching idler (B). - Make sure belt is in all pulley grooves and inside all belt guides and keepers. - 6.
-Install mower (See "TO INSTALL MOWER" section in this manual).
+- Install new belt from tractor rear to front, over the steering plate (F) and above clutch brake pedal shaft (G). - Pull belt toward front of tractor and roll belt onto engine pulley (E). - Pull belt toward rear of tractor.
+Carefully work belt down around transmission cooling fan and onto the input pulley (D).
+Be sure belt is inside the belt keeper. - Install belt through stationary idler (A) and clutching idler (B). - Ensure belt is in all pulley grooves and inside all belt guides and keepers. - Install mower (See "TO INSTALL MOWER" in this section of manual).

-TRANSAXLE GEAR SHIFT LEVER NEUTRAL ADJUSTMENT (See Fig. 31)
+TRANSAXLE GEAR SHIFT LEVER NEUTRAL-ADJUSTMENT (See Fig. 30)

-The transaxle should be in neutral when the gear shift lever is in neutral (lock gate) position.
+The transaxle should be in neutral when the gear shift lever is in neutral (N) (lock gate) position.
 The adjustment is preset at the factory; however, if adjustment is needed, proceed as follows:

-Make sure transaxle is in neutral.
+Ensure transaxle is in neutral.